learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 ### Personal Escalation - Through Slack

-Students get a little frustrated all the time, but if a student seems to be really disheartened, or if they mention even in passing that they might (quit | leave | stop) the course, immediately send a DM to the Technical Coach Manager in the Flatiron Staff Slack channel.
+Students get a little frustrated all the time, but if a student seems to be really disheartened, or if they mention even in passing that they might (quit | leave | stop) the course, immediately send a DM to the Faculty Manager in the Flatiron Staff Slack channel.
 Paste the message that concerned you and a link to the question so we can easily get in touch and review. **This is very important.**

 If in doubt, send too many of these.
 If necessary, we'll refine the instructions but we'd rather get too many false positives than fail to help a student who's having a hard time.